ethanc8/NewDocumentation-DeveloperPortal/_sources/guidelines/programming/optimizing.md.txt

 Traditional optimization tackles concepts like CPU use, code size, the number of mouse clicks and the memory use of the program.
-This second list has been chosen to correlate with the first list, however there is an important difference: the person using GNOME doesn't care about the second list, but they care a lot about the first list.
-When optimizing GNOME programs we will reduce CPU use, memory use and all those things, but these are the means to the end, not the final goal.
+This second list has been chosen to correlate with the first list, however there is an important difference: the person using your app doesn't care about the second list, but they care a lot about the first list.
+When optimizing our programs we will reduce CPU use, memory use and all those things, but these are the means to the end, not the final goal.
 We are optimizing for people.